SoftwareAG/c8y-docs/content/web-sdk-for-plugins/concepts.md

 	* **hide_navigator**: [optional] A boolean, which if set to true collapses the navigator menu at the left by default.
 	* **globalTitle**: [optional] A title that will be used as the global title of the web application.

+{{< c8y-admon-info >}}
-> **Info**: The properties "contextPath" and "key" need to be unique.
-For "PRIVATE" applications, the properties "name" and "contextPath" need to be unique within your tenant only.
+The properties "contextPath" and "key" must be unique.
+For "PRIVATE" applications, the properties "name" and "contextPath" must be unique within your tenant only.
+{{< /c8y-admon-info >}}

 <a name="plugin-manifest"></a>
 #### Plugin manifest

-The plugin manifest describes how your plugin is shown in the {{< product-c8y-iot >}} Administration application (name, description, category, gallery, list) and what files need to be built and loaded in order to run the plugin (ngModules, js, imports, css, less, copy).
+The plugin manifest describes how your plugin is shown in the {{< product-c8y-iot >}} Administration application (name, description, category, gallery, list) and what files must be built and loaded in order to run the plugin (ngModules, js, imports, css, less, copy).

 * **name**: [required] A descriptive name for the plugin.
 * **description**: [optional] A longer description of the plugin.
 * **category**: [optional] A category for the plugin to be used in the filtering in the user interface.
 * **ngModules**: A list of AngularJS modules that are provided by the plugin, at least one is required.
-* **js**: [optional] A list of JavaScript files to be loaded, such as *index.js*, controllers, services, etc. The path is relative to the plugin's root folder.
+* **js**: [optional] A list of JavaScript files to be loaded, such as *index.js*, controllers, or services.
+The path is relative to the plugin's root folder.
 * **CSS**: [optional] A list of CSS files to be loaded, paths relative to the plugin's root folder.
 * **less**: [optional] A list of LESS files to be loaded, paths relative to the plugin's root folder.
 * **copy**: [optional] A list of files that should be copied into the built.